CkTD/MiBlog/readme.md

 - Render markdown to HTML
 - Build directories automatically
-- Easy to post, update, delete new articles
+- Easy to post, update, delete articles
 - Comment support (and quote)
 - All in python (web-framework, database and markdown renender).
 - Python3 only!! (which sqlite is buildin)